Skip to Main Content

 Types of Research Questions for Systematic Reviews

 A narrow and specific research question is required in order to conduct a systematic review.
 The goal of a systematic review is to provide an evidence synthesis of ALL research performed on one particular topic.
-So your research question should be clearly answerable from the data you gather from the studies included in your review.
+Your research question should be clearly answerable from the studies included in your review.

 Another consideration is whether the question has been answered enough to warrant a systematic review.
-If there have been very few studies, there won't be enough data to synthesize.
-You then have to adjust your question... widen the population, etc.
+If there have been very few studies, there won't be enough qualitative and/or quantitative data to synthesize.
+You then have to adjust your question... widen the population, broaden the topic, reconsider your inclusion and exclusion criteria, etc.

 When developing your question, it can be helpful to consider the FINER criteria (Feasible, Interesting, Novel, Ethics, and Relevant).
 Read more about the FINER criteria on the Elsevier blog.

-If you have a broader question or aren't certain that your question has been answered enough in the literature, you may be better served by pursuing a systematic map, also know as a scoping review
+If you have a broader question or aren't certain that your question has been answered enough in the literature, you may be better served by pursuing a systematic map, also know as a scoping review.
+Scoping reviews are conducted to give a broad overview of a topic, to review the scope and themes of the prior research, and to identify the gaps and areas for future research.

 Sample Question Suitable Review Type